 Even though serving as a jury is an exciting experience and not a civic responsibility, people view jury duty as an undertaking that disrupts their personal schedules.
 Nevertheless, juries are actually an American promise of attaining a just and free society.
 Therefore, if you have an opportunity of being given jury duty challenges, you should take it as you will be a responsible citizen.

-Transition words are a great conclusion signal, but to avoid irritating your readers and your teacher, please desist from using them.
+Transition words are a great conclusion signal, but please desist from using them to avoid irritating your readers and your teacher.

 Here are a few examples of conclusion transitions: